identity security

 The Move For Zero Trust Authentication

-Essentially, any component in the MFA’s life cycle, from provisioning to de-provisioning and everything in between, is subject to exploitable vulnerabilities and hacking.
+No MFA solution is an island.
+Every MFA solution is just one part of multiple components, relationships, and dependencies.
+Each piece is an additional area where an exploitable vulnerability can occur.
+Essentially, any element in the MFA’s life cycle, from provisioning to de-provisioning and everything in between, is subject to exploitable vulnerabilities and hacking.
 And like the proverbial chain, it’s only as strong as its weakest link.

-• The need for zero trust authentication: Two or More Hacking Methods Used
+Zero trust authentication: Two or More Hacking Methods Used

 Many MFA attacks use two or more of the leading hacking methods.
 Often, social engineering is used to start the attack and get the victim to click on a link or to activate a process, which then uses one of the other methods to accomplish the necessary technical hacking.